(High School Diploma is issued through an institution other than PCC)

-- Apply for Admission – Complete a PCC admission form at one of our four Admissions and Registration locations or online.
+- Apply for Admission – Complete a PCC admission form at one of our four Enrollment Services locations or admissions online.

 - If you are 16 or 17 years of age, you are required to submit a permission letter from your home high school to the Admissions Office.
 If you are homeschooled, you must provide a letter of verification from your local Educational Service District (ESD).
 Letters are not required for summer term enrollment.

-- If you are under the age of 16, first contact the High School Completion Specialist.
-Then access campus contact information and procedures for the "Underage Exception process for Admission and Registration"
+- If you are 15 or younger, first contact the High School Completion Specialist.
+Then follow the procedures for applicants 15 years of age and under.

-- New Student Orientation – All new students planning to earn a certificate, Associate degree, or transfer to another college MUST complete an Orientation prior to registration, either online or at the Orientation Center.
+- New Student Orientation – All new students planning to earn a certificate, Associate degree, or transfer to another college MUST complete the new student orientation prior to registration.

 - Academic Advising/Class Scheduling – Only high school counselors or home-school educators may approve classes to be used as high school credit.
 College advisors are available to maximize your "earned college credits" by creating an academic plan.